 Di-electric properties measurements (DEP).
 This integrated AWI system records di-electric properties on the full and uncut core.

 Cutting of sample sections (Horizontal band saw, or Swiss saw).
-Two cuts along the core axis will split the core in three for later processing.
+The core will not routinely be split in camp however, the Swiss saw will on occasion be used by the PP team to cut specific samples.